prabago/refarch-caseinc-app/README.md

 * run the application in IBM Cloud Private

 The application is accessing some public Bluemix services, therefore to avoid sharing Bluemix service credentials, an `env.json` file is used within the folder server/routes.
 A template `env-tmpl.json` is delivered for that.
 So just renaming the template file to `env.json` will make the app running locally without any other settings.
 As Case Inc Portal app demonstrates some of the [Cognitive](https://github.com/ibm-cloud-architecture/refarch-cognitive) integration, you may need to set the credential of the Watson Service used.

+## env.json
+The file contains some application settings.
+When deploying on Bluemix the *environment* should be set to 'public'.
+The access to the backend will be done via secure gateway.
+When deployed on IBM Cloud private this *environment* variable should be set to 'private', and the hostUrl for API Connect Gateway should be set to the API address or server hostname of your environment.
+As of 09/2017, API Connect gateway server is running on-premise with a static address.

+The *xibmclientid* is coming from the API Connect inventory API definition.

+The *secureGateway* URL is set to the Bluemix secure gateway URL.

 ## Run the application locally